joshgerdes/jekyll-uno/_drafts/azure-optimisation-engine.md

 If the deployment fails for some reason, you can simply repeat it, as it is idempotent _(ie they can be applied multiple times without changing the result)_.
 The same process is used if you want to upgrade a previous deployment with the latest version.
 You just have to keep the same deployment options, so make sure you document them.

-We will now go through and install the pre-requisites from scratch, as we will be deploying the Azure Optimization Engine from our local workstation.
+We will now go through and install the pre-requisites from scratch, as in this article, I will be deploying the Azure Optimization Engine from our local workstation _(installation instructions for using the_ [_CloudShell_](https://github.com/helderpinto/AzureOptimizationEngine#installation) _can be found directly on the Git repository - I recommend you )._

 #### Additional Recommended Reading